Not sure what career to choose? Contact us

 Tim from O&H Holden Kyogle speaks about the benefits of apprenticeships for his business.

-Jordan from O&H Holden Kyogle talks to us about his first year as an automotive apprenticeship with North Coast TAFE.
+Jordan from O&H Holden Kyogle talks to us about his first year as an automotive apprenticeship with TAFE NSW.

 Jake from O&H Holden Kyogle speaks about finishing his automotive apprenticeship including the benefits and discusses future training opportunities.